microstub/microstub.github.io/_posts/2022-12-31-linux-detours.md

 }
 ```

-In order to disable the Z buffer in this example we need access to a valid
+In order to disable the `Z-buffer` in this example we need access to a valid
 `LPDIRECT3DDEVICE9` context within the running process.
 This is where detours
 comes in handy.
 Generally, the procedure to hook a specific function is as
 follows: